chradev/pi-h264-to-browser-streamer/README.md

 ### Dual camera, near-real-time, h.264 video streamer from RPi 5 to a bowser

-Current status of [pi-h264-to-browser-stramer](https://github.com/chradev/pi-h264-to-browser-stramer): single and dual camera support with PTZ control.
+Current status of [pi-h264-to-browser-streamer](https://github.com/chradev/pi-h264-to-browser-streamer): single and dual camera support with ePTZ control.

 The project is intended to become a base for a stereo vision of a robot.
-The PTZ control of the cameras will be similar to the human eye but without mechanical movement.
+The ePTZ control of the cameras will be similar to the human eye but without mechanical movement.
  * Fork of [kroketio/pi-h264-to-browser](https://github.com/kroketio/pi-h264-to-browser) by [chradev](https://github.com/chradev) Apr 2024: dual camera support and more
    * Fork of [dans98/pi-h264-to-browser](https://github.com/dans98/pi-h264-to-browser/)  by [nikola-j](https://github.com/nikola-j) Jan 2024: supports the new picamera2 Python library
      * Initial staff published by [dans98](https://github.com/dans98) Nov 2021 and based on: